-Caroline Cannon has become the strongest and most consistent voice against the rush to drill in the Arctic seas.
-She has traveled across Alaska and to Washington, D.C. to attend hundreds of industry meetings and federal summits, representing Point Hope’s concerns about what’s at stake and sharing her deep traditional knowledge of the Arctic marine environment, including whale migration patterns, walrus habitat and the dynamics of ice floe movements in the region.
+Caroline Cannon has become one of the strongest and most consistent voice against the rush to drill in the Arctic seas.
+She traveled across Alaska and to Washington, D.C. to attend hundreds of industry meetings and federal summits, representing Point Hope’s concerns about what’s at stake and sharing her deep traditional knowledge of the Arctic marine environment, including whale migration patterns, walrus habitat, and the dynamics of ice floe movements in the region.

 She became the face of the Inupiat community in a federal lawsuit challenging the 2007-2012 offshore oil and gas development plan.
 Her representation of Point Hope as a co-plaintiff in the suit was instrumental in bringing the case to victory when, in 2009, a federal court ruled that the proposed oil and gas leases failed to consider the significant impacts to the region’s marine environment.
 The court’s decision stopped all but one of the proposed major leases.
 The only one to move forward, Lease Sale 193, was allowed to do so because the federal government’s actual sale of the lease occurred before the lawsuit began.
 Cannon and her partners are now challenging that lease in federal court.

 Cannon continues to be a force on Capitol Hill as pressure grows to support domestic energy development and create new jobs.